chrisguest75/sysadmin_examples/13_code_server/README.md

 Safari:
 * Lose some of bottom of screen to keyboard overlay
+* If you turn off the iPad you sometimes have to connect back to `192.168.1.xxx:12000` using `Chrome`

 ## Setup
 The code server repo is available [here](https://github.com/cdr/code-server)